Anthony Roberts

 Anthony John Roberts (born 19 April 1970) is an Australian politician.
-He is the New South Wales Minister for Planning and the Minister for Homes in the Perrottet ministry since December 2021.
 Roberts is a member of the New South Wales Legislative Assembly representing Lane Cove for the Liberal Party since 2003.

-He has previously served as the Minister for Counter Terrorism and Corrections in the second Berejiklian and Perrottet ministries, from April 2019 to December 2021; as the Minister for Planning, the Minister for Housing, and the Special Minister of State from 2017 until 2019 in the first Berejiklian ministry; and the Minister for Industry, Resources and Energy between 2015 and 2017 in the second Baird government; as the Minister for Resources and Energy and the Special Minister of State, between 2013 and 2015 in the first Baird government; and as the Minister for Fair Trading in the O'Farrell government.
+He is the longest-serving Member of the Legislative Assembly and so holds the honorary title of "Father of the House."

+He was a senior minister in the O'Farrell, Baird, Berejiklian and Perrottet governments, serving in various portfolios including Planning, Resources and Energy.
+Following the Coalition's loss at the 2023 election, Roberts contested the Liberal leadership.
+He lost to Mark Speakman and returned to the backbench.

-Prior to entering politics, Roberts was a director of the public relations firm Flagship Communications.
+Before entering politics, Roberts was a director of the public relations firm Flagship Communications.

 Early life

-Roberts was educated at Saint Ignatius' College, Riverview and the University of Technology, Sydney.

-Roberts was elected to Lane Cove Council and served as a Councillor between 1995 and 2003, including a term serving as Deputy Mayor and two terms as Mayor, between 1999 and 2000 and between 2001 and 2002.
+Roberts was elected to Lane Cove Council and was a councillor between 1995 and 2003, including a term as deputy mayor and two terms as mayor, between 1999 and 2000 and between 2001 and 2002.

 Political adviser

-Between 1992 and 1996, Roberts was employed as an adviser to the Hon Dr Brian Pezzutti MP, and between 1996 and 2003, Roberts was employed as an electorate officer to then Prime Minister, John Howard.
+Between 1992 and 1996, Roberts was employed as an adviser to the Hon Dr Brian Pezzutti MP, and between 1996 and 2003, Roberts was employed as an electorate officer to then-prime minister, John Howard.
 In the book Jonestown: The Power and the Myth of Alan Jones, journalist Chris Masters claimed that Roberts was employed to act as a liaison between the office and Sydney radio broadcaster Alan Jones.
 Australian online political magazine Crikey.com gave Roberts the title, "Minister for Alan Jones".

 Orange Grove accusations

-After Roberts was elected to Parliament in 2003, Flagship Communications acted on behalf of owners of the Orange Grove site.
-Former NSW Premier Bob Carr claimed in 2004 that, "there appeared to be a warm relationship between Gazcorp and Mr Roberts, evidenced by a stream of faxes and emails giving the Liberal MP questions to ask of the Labor Party about the factory outlet".
+After Roberts was elected to parliament in 2003, Flagship Communications acted on behalf of owners of the Orange Grove site.
+Then NSW Premier Bob Carr claimed in 2004 that, "there appeared to be a warm relationship between Gazcorp and Mr Roberts, evidenced by a stream of faxes and emails giving the Liberal MP questions to ask of the Labor Party about the factory outlet".
 On 14 September 2004, Roberts said in Parliament that he had ceased being a director of Flagship Communications prior to being elected to Parliament and had never received any payment from Flagship Communications.